saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 Like explained earlier, the main language for the test suite is Shell script.
 This is a high-level language, available on multiple platforms and with a simple syntax if we consider the POSIX-compatible subset.
-However, it is impossible to rely solely on it to test syscalls.
+However, it's impossible to rely solely on it to test syscalls since it doesn't have bindings to call these functions directly.
 Even if most syscalls have binaries counterparts, what should be tested is their implementations.